ticet11/Roku-GridScreen/readme.md

-# Creating a Grid Screen
+# Creating a Roku Channel

-Following along with the [Grid Screen tutorial](https://developer.roku.com/en-gb/videos/courses/rsg/grid-screen.md) from Roku Developers.
+Following along with the [SceneGraph: Build a channel course](https://developer.roku.com/videos/courses/rsg/overview.md) from Roku Developers.
 This is a very barebones Roku app with just a main menu of thumbnails.

 To run this application, you have to do [a bit of setup](https://developer.roku.com/en-gb/videos/courses/rsg/development-setup.md).
 First, put your Roku device in developer mode, by pressing